mierzwid/TimeMaster/README.md

 - Mac OS: You can install it using [Homebrew](https://brew.sh/) by `brew install node`
 - Windows: you can use [windows installer](https://nodejs.org/en/download/)

-Building and testing "unpackaged" extension
+Building and testing "un-packaged" extension
 -------------------------------------------
 - To download dependencies: `npm install` -> downloads required modules to [./node_modules]
 - To build: `npm run build` -> builds sources in [./src] into [./dist]